eichryso/Modern-Game-AI-Algorithms-PCG-in-Minecraft/README.md

 python showcase_terrain
 ```

-The code scans the world slize and produces a plot of the x-z plane colormapped by the y level.
+The code scans the world slice and produces a plot of the x-z plane colormapped by the y level.
 On top, we overlay three candidate regions of varying flatness score to indicate the best, median and worst possible placement for our building.
 This code can be tested in a totally random world with random building area sizes.
-When running the algorithm prompts to pass an appropriate name for saving the figures in the ./image folder.
+When running, the algorithm prompts to pass an appropriate name for saving the figures in the ./image folder.

 Some examples showcasing the terrain evaluation: